Ranveer251/static-job-listings/README.md

-#     Static Job Listing
+#    Job Listings with filtering

-Here is a link to the project [Static Job Listing](https://ranveer251.github.io/static-job-listings/)
+Here is a link to the project [Job Listing](https://ranveer251.github.io/static-job-listings/)